Xilorole/raptgen/README.md

 python3 scripts/real.py data/sample/sample.fasta
 ```

 `.fa`, `.fasta`, and `.fastq` files are automatically processed.
 The default saving folder is out/simlulation/real.
+The runtime depends on the sequence length and number of unique sequences.

 ### Run GMM